-The influencer marketing industry is growing rapidly, with many brands looking to work with celebrities and those with a large number of social media followers in order to reach their target audiences.
+The influencer marketing industry is growing rapidly.
+Many brands look to work with celebrities and those with a large number of social media followers in order to reach their target audiences.

 Last year we wrote a warning to Snapchat users about abiding by advertising regulations following a high profile case in which a Reality TV star posted sponsored images without identifying them as adverts.
 Under the 2008 law for consumer protection, any paid content to publicise a product must be clearly identifiable as a promotion.

-The Competition and Markets Authority (CMA) has now launched an investigation, including writing to a number of celebrities and social media influencers, to find out whether they are being transparent about any sponsorship deals they may have.
+The Competition and Markets Authority (CMA) has now launched an investigation.
+This includes writing to a number of celebrities and social media influencers to find out whether they are being transparent about any sponsorship deals they may have.

 How should you label your content?

-It’s important for influencers to abide by the rules set out when promoting sponsored content, or they could risk being investigated by the Advertising Standards Authority.
+It’s important for influencers to abide by the rules set out when promoting sponsored content.
+Otherwise they could risk being investigated by the Advertising Standards Authority.
 Kairos Media have put together a handy list of actions to take when posting paid content across a variety of different social media platforms.
 These include:

-- Instagram: using hashtags #ad, #sponsored or #spon within the caption or tagging the content as ‘Paid partnership with’
+- Instagram: using hashtags #ad or #sponsored within the caption or tagging the content as ‘Paid partnership with’

 - Facebook: tagging the brand within the post

 - Twitter/Snapcat/TikTok: use the hashtags #sponsored or #ad